 The Continuum of Care system begins with the Homeless Management Information System or HMIS.
 Homeless Individuals are navigated through the system either by telephone or through direct contact during Outreach efforts.
-A countywide one day "point-in-time" count was conducted by the HHA in January 2017.
+The CoC and community partners have been participating on the Delray Beach Homeless Task Force which is evaluating strategies specific to addressing homelessness in Delray Beach.
+Targeted outreach efforts have been conducted in Delray Beach through a Homeless Project Connect coordinated by the Homeless Coalition of Palm Beach County.
+Over the past three years, members of the Delray Beach Homeless Task Force along with City of Delray Beach Staff have participated in the Point-In-Time Counts (PIT).
 The Point-In-Time count is generally conducted to identify the number of homeless individuals and families in the county.
 It also serves to measure the needs of the homeless as well as provide direction for future development of housing and services.
-The last report showed 99 unsheltered homeless individuals in Delray Beach, or 9% of the total counted in the County were located within the 33444 zip code and CDBG target area.
-(Source: Palm Beach County Homeless Continuum of Care Point-in-Time Homeless County, 2017).
+During the 2019 PIT Count, 72 persons were counted as unsheltered individuals within Delray Beach (10% of the total Palm Beach County unsheltered).
+This was increase from 2018 totals of 68.
+Within the two years, there is still a 6% decrease in the number of unsheltered individuals identified during the PIT Count.